lexasss/VarjoDataLogger/README.md

 ## Command line

 ```
+  -l, --log        Log file folder.
+IMPORTANT: it must not contain spaces!
+Default is 'C:/Users/<USERNAME>/Documents'.
+  -o, --offset     Leap Motion ZYX offsets (comma-separated, no spaces).
+Default is '-6,15,0'.
+  -h, --hide       Forces the console window to be hidden (minimized) while the tracking is on.
+  -c, --cttip      IP address of the PC running CTT application.
+Default is '127.0.0.1'.
   -n, --nbtip      IP address of the PC running N-Back task application.
 Default is '127.0.0.1'.
-  -c, --cttip      IP address of the PC running CTT application.
-Default is '127.0.0.1'.
   -m, --lmsip      IP address of the PC running Leap Motion Streamer application.
 Default is '127.0.0.1'.
-  -l, --log        Log file folder, must be without spaces.
-Default is 'C:/Users/<USERNAME>/Documents'.
-  -o, --offset     Leap Motion ZYX offsets (comma-separated, no spaces).
-Default is '-6,15,0'.
-  -h, --hide       Forces the console window to be hidden (minimized) while the tracking is on.
   -s, --setup      JSON setup file with study configuration.
 Default is 'no value'.
   -v, --verbose    Debug info is printed in the verbose mode.
   -d, --debug      Sets to the debug mode.